gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/README.md

 They are in the correct places but all should be flipped around.
 ##### Implementation
 The arrow used for an interface implementation is dashed and non solid, thus you should change the arrow between `CopyHistClass` and `CopyHist` and the arrow between `ArrayList` and `List`.

+#### Author's note
+What was said in this review was taken into account and the diagram changed accordingly.

 ### Sequence diagrams
 (*Sequence diagrams and their discussion in natural language.*)
 #### Review